 ► Bernard Wicht

-Mr. Gyula Csurgai, holds a Doctorate from the University of Geneva.
+Gyula Csurgai, holds a Doctorate from the University of Geneva.
 He obtained Degrees in Political Science from the University of Concordia (Canada) and the University of Toulouse (France) and Postgraduate Diplomas in European Studies and Philosophy from the University of Geneva.
-Dr. Csurgai is founding Member and Director of the Geneva Institute of Geopolitical Studies (GIGS).
-Dr. Csurgai has been teaching Geopolitics, Geoeconomics and Economic Intelligence for over 20 years at different universities in Switzerland and at GIGS.
-He organized eight international geopolitical symposiums and directed the publications of their proceedings.
+He is founding Member and Director of the Geneva Institute of Geopolitical Studies.
+Dr. Csurgai has been teaching Geopolitics, Geoeconomics and Economic Intelligence for over 20 years at different universities in Switzerland and in other countries.
 He has participated in several international research projects and has provided expertise to a number of international organizations, governments and private corporations.
-Mr. Csurgai has been guest lecturer at numerous conferences and symposiums in Italy, Portugal, Germany, Hungary, France, Canada, United States and Brazil.
-He collaborates as well with several think tanks in the fields of strategy, security, geopolitics and geoeconomics.
-He published several books and articles in geopolitics, geoeconomics and economic intelligence.
-His publications include among others: La nation et ses territoires en Europe centrale: Une approche géopolitique , (The Nation and its Territories in Central Europe: A Geopolitical Approach), Peter Lang, Bern, 2005, Conflits en Zone Urbaine (Conflicts in Urban Zones), Editions, Polémarque, Nancy, 2013.
-His most recent publication is: Geoeoconomic Strategies and Economic Intelligence in Advances in Geoeconomics, Ed.
-J.M.
-Munoz, Routledge.
-2017.
+Dr. Csurgai published several books and articles in geopolitics, geoeconomics and economic intelligence.

-Mr. Alexandre Lambert, holds a Ph.D. in International Relations from the Graduate Institute of International and Development Studies, Geneva.
-Dr. Lambert has been lead researcher on the Organization for Security and Cooperation in Europe (OSCE) at the Graduate Institute of Geneva, project officer at the Geneva Centre for the Democratic Control of Armed Forces (DCAF), and a civil servant at the Swiss Federal Department of Defense.
+Alexandre Lambert, holds a Ph.D. in International Relations from the Graduate Institute of International and Development Studies, Geneva.
+Dr. Lambert has been lead researcher on the Organization for Security and Cooperation in Europe (OSCE) at the Graduate Institute, project officer at the Geneva Centre for the Democratic Control of Armed Forces (DCAF), and a civil servant at the Swiss Federal Department of Defense.
 He also provides independent policy advice to the OSCE Forum for Security Cooperation (FSC), including in the context of its regional operations in the Western Balkans, South Caucasus, and Central Asia.
-Dr. Lambert has published in the field of international politics and history and international security.
+Dr. Lambert has published books and articles in the field of international politics and history and international security.

-Mr. Alexandre Vautravers, Holds Doctorate in Social, Economic Sciences and History from the Geneva University and the University of Lyon 2, France.
-Mr. Vautravers is an expert on strategic issues, security, global arms development and trade, consultant for several Swiss media and scientific Director of Hepta aero.
+Alexandre Vautravers, holds Doctorate in Social, Economic Sciences and History from the Geneva University and the University of Lyon 2, France.
+Mr. Vautravers is an expert on strategic issues, security, global arms development and trade, and consultant for several Swiss media.
 He leads research teams for the Swiss Academy of Science and Technology and the Swiss Military History Commission.
-He is also the Chief Editor of the Swiss Military Review (RMS); and collaborator of GIGS.
-He published several books on strategic and security issues.
+He is also the Chief Editor of the Swiss Military Review (RMS); Dr. Vautravers published several books on strategic and security issues.
 Dr. Vautravers has taught international relations and strategy at various universities in Switzerland.
 Mr. Vautravers was head of the Department of International Relations at Webster University, Geneva.